-The TOD Policy states that BART will only solicit projects for development in areas with transit supportive land use regulations (See page 10).
-BART understands it can be successful in TOD only by being a team player, that means only going where it has willing partners and where local governments have demonstrated through their plans, policies and actions that they are transit-supportive.
+The TOD Policy states that BART will only solicit projects for development in areas with transit supportive land use regulations.
+BART understands it can be successful in TOD only by being a team player, that means only developing there are willing partners and where local governments have demonstrated through their plans, policies and actions that they are transit-supportive.